Harshit-Rastogi-01/I-Connect-Human/README.md

 ### Key Responsibilities

-As the sole developer, I was responsible for:
+As the sole designer and developer, I was responsible for:
+- Complete UI/UX design and implementation
-- UI/UX planning and design alignment with brand guidelines
+- Brand identity and visual design
 - Full-stack development using React.js
 - Ensuring cross-browser compatibility and responsiveness
 - Implementing smooth animations and transitions